designhammer/sevenalter/README.md

     composer require frankyonnetti/sevenalter

 ## CSS Overrides

-To use CSS overrides for this theme, add a new file here: `css/override-styles.css`
+Before enabling this theme, please duplicate this file `css/example.override-styles.css` and rename it `css/override-styles.css`.
+⚠️ Failing to create this file will cause a console error.